Appeal after a judgment: when, how, and what are your chances?

 Common mistakes

-Frequently asked questions (FAQ)
+Frequently Asked Questions (FAQ)

 1. Do I always have the right to appeal?

-5. What does an appeal cost?
+5. How much does an appeal cost?

-Why Arslan Lawyers?
+Why Arslan Advocaten?

-• Specialized in appeals in courts
+• Specialized in appeal at courts of appeal

-• Experienced in formulating strong grievances
+• Experienced in formulating strong grounds of appeal

 • Regularly successful in overturning or modifying judgments